 Thumbnail: This displays and controls the thumbnail image shown in the HTML information file.

 - The Thumbnail Options button opens a separate dialog that enables you to set the source, size and format of the thumbnail image.

 - The Add Files button opens a file browser that lets you add supplemental files to the Tracker ZIP.
 There is no limit to the number of supplemental files.
-Most supplemental files are HTML and/or PDF documents, but you can also add tracker and video files if desired.
-Note: it is NOT necessary to use this button to add HTML files displayed in a Tracker page view--these will be included automatically in the Tracker ZIP.
+Supplemental files may be HTML, PDF, DOC, TXT or other document types, tracker and video files, spreadsheet files, etc. Note: it is NOT necessary to use this button to add HTML files displayed in a Tracker page view--these will be included automatically in the Tracker ZIP.

 - The Save As button opens a file browser that lets you name and save the ZIP file.
 The base zip file name is also used for the tracker file, video file (if trimmed to clip), HTML information file and thumbnail file as described in Anatomy of a Tracker ZIP file above.

 - The Cancel button closes the dialog.
 It does not clear the fields, so when you reopen the dalog you do not need to re-enter the information.

 You can share your Tracker ZIP files directly or on the web.